slbailey/retrowaves/FUTURE_ENHANCEMENTS_SYSTEM.md

-# 📘 Appalachia Radio — Future Enhancements & Expansion Wishlist
+# 📘 Retrowaves — Future Enhancements & Expansion Wishlist

 This document is a non-binding, forward-looking companion to the canonical Unified Architecture.
-It defines potential future enhancements, integrations, and features that may be added to Appalachia Radio after the core THINK/DO system and real-time audio streaming are complete.
+It defines potential future enhancements, integrations, and features that may be added to Retrowaves after the core THINK/DO system and real-time audio streaming are complete.

+**Note:** Retrowaves is the software platform.
+Appalachia Radio is the first station instance that uses this software.

 **This is NOT implementation guidance.** It is a design sandbox for ideas worth exploring later.